In-depth interview with Chris Manning, Associate Director and Matthew Freilich, Senior Manager from Protiviti's Security and Privacy practice.

 I think it’s important for both manufacturers, as well as hospitals and even individuals, to understand that we’re going to have to make sure that we treat these types of devices and the capabilities that they have with some extra due diligence when we want to have them and use them, because they can ultimately provide us with a better life.
 But if we want to make that life as fulfilling and provide even the least amount of worry, I think we all have to participate with understanding and demanding security, both from our manufacturers as well as from the people that provide us with the installation of these devices, either in or on our person.

 I’m really excited to see where this goes from an HDO perspective, Kevin – the majority of hospitals and healthcare systems that we go in to help them with this problem, and we go in to help them assess the risks to patient safety into data security around these devices.
-We’re finding really systemic problems in the management of these medical devices as assets within the organisations – things like, hospitals aren’t even able to provide us a full inventory of the devices they own or lease.
+We’re finding really systemic problems in the management of these medical devices as assets within the organizations – things like, hospitals aren’t even able to provide us a full inventory of the devices they own or lease.
 The ones that they do have on some type of inventory or list, they’re unable to articulate if those devices have the ability to store patient information or if they’re connected to the hospital network or other devices.
-So, they’re essentially lacking the information to even have the ability to start making risk prioritisation and risk decisions from a cybersecurity perspective related to these devices.
+So, they’re essentially lacking the information to even have the ability to start making risk prioritization and risk decisions from a cybersecurity perspective related to these devices.
 So, I’m really hoping that this awareness catches on, that HDOs start to understand that in order to make ourselves more secure, we need to start tracking that information.
 We need to start communicating with the manufacturers.
 We need to start working as a team internally and working with folks like Protiviti.

 You have experience in these areas to really quantify that risk and make some steps going forward so that, like Matthew mentioned, we can take advantage of these devices to do wonderful things that they’re doing out there in terms of diagnosis and treatment, just really amazing things in helping individuals who need it, and staying away from the headlines of these data breaches or these potential impacts to devices that are affecting the livelihood of folks.
 So, from the HDO perspective, I think it’s a little bit more of a governance exercise, but something that is very important to focus on here in the future.